Clara Peeters: Life

 Details of Peeters' life are unclear.
 It is generally agreed by scholars that her work points to her being a native of Antwerp.
-The city of Antwerp's archives hold a record of a Clara Peeters, daughter of Jean (Jan) Peeters, baptized on 15 May 1594 in the Church of St. Walburga in Antwerp.
+The city of Antwerp's archives hold a record of a Clara Peeters, daughter of Jean (Jan) Peeters, baptized on 15 May 1594 in St. Walburga Church, Antwerp.
 A second document indicates a marriage between a Clara Peeters and Henricus Joosen on 31 May 1639, in the same church.
 However, both Clara and especially Peeters were common names in Antwerp.
 A baptism in 1594 would imply that her 1607-dated paintings were done when she was 12 or 13.
 Some scholars doubt that those early works could have been done by one so young and have posited that she was born in the 1580s.

 Peeters was established in Amsterdam by 1611 and documented in The Hague in 1617.
 Some have suggested that in light of there not being any evident work by Peeters after 1621, she ceased painting after getting married, as for example Judith Leyster effectively did.
 Because of the number of apparent copies of her work by various hands, some speculate that she may have headed a small school of artists.
 No record indicating Peeters' date of death has been found; however, scholars speculate various dates: in or after 1621; after 1654; after 1657; 1659 and 1676.